ioos/Cloud-Sandbox/CLOUD_SANDBOX_MODEL_INTEGRATION_TEMPLATE.md

 ~~~bash
 Cloud-Sandbox/cloudflow/job/jobs
 ~~~
-Copy the `cloud_sandbox_basic.template` file into a new file called `your_model_name.basic`.
+Copy the `cloud_sandbox_experiment.template` file into a new file called `your_model_name.exp`.
 Inside that new file, you must specify at minimum the:
 - MODEL (model name/class)
-- JOBTYPE (model job type, be explicit on the workflow name for the given model class)
+- JOBTYPE (model job type, be explicit on the workflow name for the given model class if it's seperate from the standard implementation class of 'experiment')
+- APP (model application, if its a simple job run, then use 'basic')
 - EXEC (executable)
 - any executable dependencies as a new variable (such as an input file)
 - MODEL_DIR (path to model directory on the Cloud-Sandbox)